django102/lendsqr-wallet/README.md

 - `create-migration`: generate generate a new migration file
   - You will need to supply a name for your migration, e.g. `npm run create-migration --name=name-of-script`
 - `migrate`: run outstanding migrations for the database configured. `npm run migrate`
-- `revert-migration`: rollback one database migration

 &nbsp;

 ### Pushing Code
 - This repo has pre-commit hooks that run a lint process over the codebase.
 So you might need to run `git add .` and `git commit -m "message here"` more than once to have all your commits + the linted code committed.
-- Always create a new branch from the `main` branch, and create your PRs against both the `staging` and `main` branches.

 &nbsp;